 Yes, the sculptures were modelled on two working Clydesdale horses, Duke and Barron and are a tribute to Scotland’s horse-powered heritage.

 There is a guided tour available which costs (as quoted on the brochure June 2019) £7.50 for adults and free for children.

 The tour lasts 45 minutes.
 During the tour, you are able to experience the sculptures from the inside!

 Check out my UK Travel Planning Facebook group – come and join us!
 It is a great resource to help plan your UK trip (or for inspiration for those wanting to explore more of the UK) – come and chat, ask questions and find out more about the UK.

 LOGISTICS FOR VISITING THE KELPIES

 The Kelpies are located off the M9 in Falkirk – 19 miles from Edinburgh and 35 miles from Glasgow.

-Also in the area is the Falkirk wheel which is a rotating boat lift which opened in 2002.
+Also in the area is the Falkirk Wheel which is a rotating boat lift that opened in 2002.
 It connects the Forth and Clyde Canal with the Union Canal.